Post job

 Linux4.57%

-Windows system administrators spend an average of 3-6 months on post-employment, on-the-job training.
-During this time, new windows system administrators learn the skills and techniques required for their specific job and employer.
-The chart below shows how much time it takes to gain competency as a windows system administrator based on U.S. Bureau of Labor Statistics data and data from real windows system administrator resumes.
+Accountants spend an average of 3-6 months on post-employment, on-the-job training.
+New windows system administrators learn the skills and techniques required for their job and employer during this time.
+The chart below shows how long it takes to gain competency as a windows system administrator based on U.S. Bureau of Labor Statistics data and data from real windows system administrator resumes.

 More About Certifications